ECHOInternational/your_membership/README.md

 If you're a developer that would like to help solve world hunger problems with some of your spare time, we are always looking for talented volunteers.
 Contact Nate Flood by email: nate [at] echonet [dot] org

 1. Fork it ( https://github.com/ECHOInternational/your_membership/fork )
+2. If you need to make real API calls while testing, see the .env file
-2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
+5. Ensure the specs pass (`bundle exec rspec`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+7. Create a new Pull Request